Working for the federal government comes with many benefits.

 You can locate your leave service computation date on Block 31 of every standard form 50 (also called “SF-50”) in your personnel file.

 Retirement Service Computation Date

-Your federal retirement SCD indicates when you will be eligible for retirement.
+Your federal retirement service computation date indicates when you will be eligible for retirement.
 As with the leave SCD, it is usually the date that you began your first federal appointment.

 To do this, veterans must submit a “deposit” equal to a small percentage of their military base pay when they were on active duty.

 The Thrift Savings Plan (TSP) is a savings and investment retirement account that constitutes one of the core pillars of FERS.

 The TSP allows the employee to contribute their own funds towards a retirement account.
 The government will then match the employee’s contributions up to a certain point.
 It’s almost like a 401K plan operated by the government.

 5 CFR §1603 includes a vesting requirement for the funds contributed by the government.